TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/teams-&-users/single-sign-on.md

   {{< img src="/img/cloud/cloud-sso-edit-select.png" alt="Tyk Cloud SSO edit selection" >}}

-Edit the fields you would like to change and then click on the _SAVE PROFIE_ button.
+Edit the fields you would like to change and then click on the _SAVE PROFILE_ button.

   {{< img src="/img/cloud/cloud-sso-save-edit.png" alt="Tyk Cloud SSO save edit selection" >}}